Matt Wile: Pittsburgh Steelers

 On January 19, 2018, Wile signed a reserve/future contract with the Pittsburgh Steelers.
 Wile was released on September 1, 2018.

 Minnesota Vikings

 On September 2, 2018, Wile was claimed off waivers by the Minnesota Vikings.
 Wile was released on September 1, 2019.

 Atlanta Falcons (second stint)

-On September 17, 2019, Wile was signed to the Atlanta Falcons practice squad.
-He was promoted to the active roster on September 21, 2019 following an injury to Matt Bosher.
+On September 17, 2019, Wile was signed to the Falcons practice squad.
+He was promoted to the active roster on September 21, 2019, following an injury to Matt Bosher.
 He was released on September 23 and re-signed to the practice squad.
 He was released on October 1.
 He was re-signed to the active roster on October 5 following another injury to Bosher.
 He was waived on October 15.

 Detroit Lions

 On November 6, 2019, Wile was signed to the Detroit Lions practice squad, but was released three days later.
 On November 16, he was re-signed to the practice squad.
 He was released on December 5.
 On December 30, 2019, Wile was signed to a reserve/future contract.
 He was released on April 27, 2020.